GarrettFleischer/ChroniclerQT/README.md

 	Every scene contains a default start bubble which cannot be deleted.
 	The toolbar contains icons for each placeable bubble type.
 	Hovering over each icon displays a simple tooltip and, in some cases, usage instructions.
+	Holding down the Shift key will allow you to place multiple bubbles or connections.
+	When in Cursor mode, holding down shift and dragging from a blank area of the scene will allow you to select multiple bubbles.
+	You can also hold Ctrl to individually select/deselect multiple bubbles.
 * **Link tool**
 	The link tool allows you to create links between bubbles.
 	Left click and drag between bubbles to create a directional link between them.